cortexlabs/cortex/docs/clusters/aws/multi-instance-type.md

 When specifying the node groups in your `cluster.yaml` config, keep in mind that node groups with lower indexes have a higher priority over the other ones.
 With that mind, the best practices that result from this are:

 1. Node groups with smaller instances should have the higher priority.
-1. Node groups with CPU-only instances should come before the GPU/Inferentia instances.
+1. Node groups with CPU-only instances should come before the node groups equipped with GPU/Inferentia instances.
 1. The spot node groups should always come first over the ones that have on-demand instances.

 ## Example node groups